BerkeleyLearnVerify/Scenic/docs/simulators.rst

 This interface is part of the VerifAI toolkit; documentation and examples can be found in the `VerifAI repository`_ (the Scenic repository also has several other example scenarios).
 Please follow the following instruction to install Carla and interface it with Scenic.

 1. Install the latest Carla (tested version 0.9.9 so far) from the `Release Page <https://github.com/carla-simulator/carla/releases>`_.
-2. Install Scenic in your python virtual environment as instructed in :doc:`quickstart`.
+2. Install Scenic in your python virtual environment as instructed in :ref:`quickstart`.
 3. Within the same python virtual environment, please install Carla's Python API by executing the following command in the terminal commandline::

 	easy_install \PATH_TO_CARLA_FOLDER\PythonAPI\carla\dist\carla-0.9.9-py3.7-linux-x86_64.egg